 Jeff Hunter has served on the board since 2016.
 Hunter has most recently acted as an independent financial and sector advisor to a number of investment firms on power related matters including Grafton Asset Management of Calgary and EnCap based in Houston, Texas.
 Hunter also serves as a senior adviser to the infrastructure team at Apollo Global Management.
 From 2016 to 2019, Hunter served as senior managing director for Quinbrook Infrastructure Partners, an investment company focused exclusively on lower carbon and renewable energy infrastructure investments, where he was a member of the Quinbrook investment committee and was responsible for deal origination, portfolio company oversight and asset management for all Quinbrook North America investments.
 Between 2013 and 2016, Hunter was a managing partner of Power Capital Partners, an energy focused investment firm.
 Previously, Hunter co-founded and served as executive vice president and chief financial officer of US Power Generating Company, a privately held merchant power company.
 Hunter also held leadership positions at PA Consulting Group and El Paso Merchant Energy.
 Hunter received a bachelor of arts in economics from the University of Texas.

-Curt Morgan has served on the board and as president and chief executive officer since 2016.
 During his 35-year career, Morgan has held leadership responsibilities in nearly every major U.S. power market.
 Prior to joining the company, Morgan was an operating partner at Energy Capital Partners, a private equity firm focused on investing in North America’s energy infrastructure.
 He previously served as the president and chief executive officer of both EquiPower Resources Corp. and FirstLight Power Resources, Inc and as a director of Summit Midstream Partners.
 He has also held leadership positions at NRG Energy, Mirant Corporation, Reliant Energy and BP Amoco.
 Morgan is the chair of the board of directors of the Electric Power Supply Association, the competitive power generation industry organization, and serves on the board of Prevent Child Abuse Georgia.
 A certified public accountant, Morgan received a bachelor of arts in accounting from Western Illinois University and a master of business administration in finance and economics from the University of Chicago.